duk/dukleenet/_posts/2018-06-03-Scripps-Spelling-Bee.md

 ---
 layout: post
-title:  "Scripps Spelling Bee4"
+title:  "Scripps Spelling Bee"
 date:   2018-06-03 13:25:20 -0700
-categories: jekyll update
+categories: parenting
 ---

 Just came back from Scripps National Spelling bee.
 Even though Jayden didn't make the final 41.
 It was a great experience and a humbling one.